Boroondara-Carey Eagles FC

 The Boroondara-Carey Eagles Football Club is an Australian semi-professional soccer club based in the Melbourne suburb of Bulleen.
+The club was established in 1982 as 'Epping Eagles' by the Italian community of Melbourne, and amalgamated with another three other clubs with the most recent being in February 2015.

-The club fields both senior' and reserves' teams for men & women, and operates a junior academy under license from Football Federation Victoria.
-Although based primarily in Bulleen, the club trains at hosts home matches at various venues in Balwyn North, Kew, Kew East, and Wantirna to accommodate for the youth academy.
+The club fields both senior and reserves teams for men & women, and operates a junior academy under license from Football Federation Victoria.
+Although based primarily in Bulleen, the club trains at hosts home matches at various venues in Balwyn North, Kew, and Kew East to accommodate for the youth academy.

-The club was founded in February 2015 following the merger of Boroondara Eagles FC and Old Carey Grammarians SC, the most recent of three mergers of four original and two merged clubs that were all based in the inner-eastern suburbs of Melbourne, the earliest of which was founded in 1982 by the Italian community of Melbourne.

 History

+Italian heritage of the Eagles (1982–2007)

 The football club's history dates back to 1982 with the founding of Italian backed club, Epping Eagles SC, later renamed as 'Eagles United' and finally 'Kew Eagles', the oldest of the four original clubs that would make up the present club.
 The second club, Doncaster Inter SC, also an Italian backed club was founded in 1986 as 'Intercity'.
 Eagles and Inter would never play against each other competitively as they were in different respective leagues, and would eventually merge in early 1994 to create the Templestowe Eagles SC, this being the first of three mergers.
 The stronger club would see immediate success in finishing second on the ladder in the eight-tier league in 1994 and 1995, eventually finishing first and being promoted in 1996 to tier seven.
 1997 would see the Eagles narrowly finish second and be promoted to tier six, one point behind Riversdale and one point ahead of Sydenham Park.
 The seasons of 1998-2004 would see the senior men's team hover mid-table in the sixth and fifth tiers before a recruitment drive saw the team be promoted back-to-back in 2005 and 2006 all the way to third tier, but were relegated back to fourth tier in 2007, which would be the last season before the second merger.

+Wesley College heritage (2003–2007) and merge with Templestowe Eagles (2008–2014)

-The third original club of the present club was Boroondara Lions SC, founded in 2003.
-Its five years of existence as a standalone club in seasons 2003–2007 saw the senior men's team finish mid-table in the seventh tier league every season.
+The third original club of the present club was 'Collegians Association Football Club', founded in late 2002 by alumni and parents of the independent school, Wesley College.
+Later renaming to 'Boroondara Lions' for the 2004 season onwards, its five years of existence as a standalone club in seasons 2003–2007 saw the senior men's team finish mid-table in the seventh tier league every season.
 The lions would never competitively face its future merger clubs, and eventually merged with Templestowe Eagles for the 2008 season to become the Boroondara Eagles.
 Despite optimism and established off-field stability, seasons 2008–2010 proved difficult for the revamped Eagles in seeing relegation twice down to tier six for the 2011 season which would later prove significant in the club's history.